moonbeeper/moonpad/JOURNAL.md

 **Total time spent: 1h**

 Shall I thank the gods of the hackclub's solder workshop for the kickstart it gave me to start my own projects like this. :3

+# July 19th

+Big woops from me.
+I didn't realize that I had forgotten to remove some of my placeholder text used for the graphics in the pcbs.
+Found about it thanks to the preview JLCPCB gives you when uploading gerbers. lol

+I've also moved some of the footprint references (text) to make it prettier in my eyes.

+**Total time spent: 20min**